1. What are the different levels of competitive hockey available to my child?

 - There is also more travel, as some of the teams you will play will be outside of London (like Sarnia, Woodstock, Stratford, Brantford, Burlington, Cambridge, KW area).

 - Generally there is less travel with BB/MD hockey compared to Seeded hockey.

 - BB/MD Hockey had had 'interlock' games in the past with area OMHA Centres which gives additional opportunities for great competition with little travel.

 7. Are playoffs during March Break?

 - Yes.
-Playoffs for BB/MD and Seeded hockey are during March Break.
+Playoffs for BB/MD and Seeded hockey are during March Break so you could potentially miss key games if you are away.
+Each team's coach will set expectations.

 8. What if we are away during tryouts?

 - The association has provided ample notice of tryout times.

-- It is important to have your child at the tryouts to benchmark him/her with the other players to ensure he/she is placed appropriately.
+- It is important to have your child at some of the tryouts to benchmark him/her with the other players to ensure he/she is placed appropriately.

 - We need to evaluate your child’s individual and team skills.